alphagov/govuk-developer-docs/source/manual/add-deployment-dashboard.html.md

 ## Add a new application

-The list of applications that have dashboards generated is stored in the [hiera](https://github.com/alphagov/govuk-puppet/blob/master/hieradata/common.yaml) data inside puppet under `grafana::dashboards::deployment_applications`.
+The list of applications that have dashboards generated is stored in the [hiera](https://github.com/alphagov/govuk-puppet/blob/master/hieradata/common.yaml) data inside Puppet under `grafana::dashboards::deployment_applications`.

 Each dashboard can have parameters associated with it which effect how the dashboard is generated.